leverj/api/source/index.html.md

 ### Base URL

-The base url for all REST API is `https://live.coinpit.io/api/v1`.
+The base url for all REST API for the live site is `https://live.coinpit.io/api/v1`.
+For testnet use `https://live.coinpit.me`.
 To request an endpoint, append it to the base url and make a request.

 For example to access the `/all/info` endpoint: